 It is said that the late Queen Elizabeth II preferred Windsor Castle just outside of London where she normally lived at weekends and throughout Easter.

 If visiting London isn’t an option then why not try a Virtual Tour?
-London Houses: Homes of Queens is one such tour conducted by our very own Anna Targett, author of this article.
-Weaving the stories of royal homes dedicated specifically to queens she will entertain you with a fascinating hour of beautiful residences and fun stories.
+Past the Palace Walking Tour is one such tour conducted by our very own Anna Targett, author of this article.
+Weaving the stories of royal homes dedicated specifically to British queens she will entertain you with a fascinating hour of beautiful royal residences and fun stories.

-Famously, Kensington Palace was the home of Princess Diana too.
-She lived in Apartment 8, which is rather smaller than Prince William’s current home, and she continued living here after her divorce from Prince Charles.
+Famously, Kensington Palace was the home of Princess Diana, former Princess of Wales, too.
+She lived in Apartment 8, which is rather smaller than the current home of Prince William the Prince of Wales, and she continued living here after her divorce from King Charles.
 The spotlight fell on Kensington after her death and it was from here that the funeral cortege left to travel to Buckingham Palace and from there to Westminster Abbey for her funeral.
 An extremely moving occasion which most who witnessed it will never forget.